cloudflare/pint/docs/index.md

 - `pint_problem` - exported for every problem detected by pint.
   To avoid exposing too many metrics at once pass `--max-problems` flag to watch command.
-  When this flag is set pint will expose only up to `--max-problems` value number of `pint_problem` metrics.
+  When this flag is set, pint will expose only up to `--max-problems` value number of `pint_problem` metrics.
 - `pint_problems` - this metric is the total number of all problems detected by pint, including those not exported due to the `--max-problems` flag.